Ishnatu/PhaserStarterTS/replit.md

 - **Merchant System**: Shop in Roboka selling base items, with real-time balance tracking.
 Wandering Merchant encounters offer discounts.
 - **Item Durability System**: Weapons and armor have durability that decays with use.
 Items become unusable at 0 durability and can be repaired at the blacksmith.
 Durability is color-coded.
 - **Forging & Enhancement System**: Blacksmith offers +1 to +9 weapon/armor enhancements with varying success rates, costs, and failure penalties (downgrade or destruction).
 Enhancements provide damage, durability, evasion, or damage reduction bonuses.
+- **Shiny System**: Rare variant items with golden nameplate that can occur during successful forging (0.5%-1.75% chance based on tier).
+Shiny items are immune to destruction but can still be downgraded on failure.
+Provides aspirational prestige goals.

 ## External Dependencies